rbisdorff/Digraph3/docSphinx/tutorial.rst

 It is worthwhile noticing that the orientation of *g* is achieved with a *single neighbourhood* decomposition, covering all the vertices.
 Whereas, the orientation of the dual *-g* needs a decomposition into *three subsequent neighbourhoods* marked in black, red and blue (see :numref:`transOrientDualGraph`).

-Let us recheck these facts by explicitely constructing transitively oriented digraph instances with the :py:func:`graphs.Graph.computeTransitivelyOrientedDigraph` method.
+Let us recheck these facts by explicitly constructing transitively oriented digraph instances with the :py:func:`graphs.Graph.computeTransitivelyOrientedDigraph` method.

 .. code-block:: pycon